 Apples, lemons, limes, oranges, cranberries and ginger.
 Citrus fruits last the longest in the pot, so keep that in mind.

 Fresh is the only way to go.
 Leafier, thinner herbs won’t hold up as long as more rugged herbs.
-Look for fresh herbs that are woody or with twiggy for best results (rosemary, thyme, lemongrass).
+Look for fresh herbs that are woody or with twiggy stems for best results (rosemary, thyme, lemongrass).
 The thinner herbs can be used, but just keep in mind that they won’t last as long in the pot.
 But they’ll still smell divine.

 Creative Scent Ideas